-The Group leases offices in Hong Kong and PRC (2021: Hong Kong and PRC).
-Rental contracts for offices are typically made for fixed periods of 2 to 5 years (2021: 2 to 5 years) but may have extension options as described below.
+The Group leases offices in Hong Kong and Macau (2022: Hong Kong and PRC).
+Rental contracts for offices are typically made for fixed periods of 2 to 3 years (2022: 2 to 5 years) but may have extension options as described below.
 Lease terms are negotiated on an individual basis and contain different terms and conditions.
 The lease agreements do not impose any covenants, but leased assets may not be used as security for borrowing purposes.

-During the year ended 31 December 2022, a lessor of the Group has provided a rent concession of approximately HK\$1,998,000.
-Accordingly, the Group remeasures the lease liability based on the lease term of the modified lease by discounting the revised lease payments using a revised discount rate of 4.75% at the effective date of the modification (2021: nil).
+During the year ended 31 December 2022, a lessor of the Group had provided a rent concession of approximately HK\$1,998,000.
+Accordingly, the Group remeasured the lease liability based on the lease term of the modified lease by discounting the revised lease payments using a revised discount rate of 4.75% at the effective date of the modification.